 The NE may alternatively identify itself by using the Vendor-Identifying Vendor Class DHCPv4 option 124 as specified RFC 3925 [4].
 This option contains one or more Vendor-Identifying Vendor class information each identified by Enterprise Number as registered with IANA [7].
-The format of Vendor-Identifying Vendor Class shall follow the rules specified in clause 3 of RFC 3925 [4], which is illustrated in table 4.1.1.1.3:
+The format of Vendor-Identifying Vendor Class shall follow the rules specified in clause 3 of RFC 3925 [4], which is illustrated in table4.1.1.3: